-Now my waffle maker by Andrew James Ltd. recommends wiping (although I use a soft pastry brush) butter or vegetable fat over the waffle plates before use.
+My waffle maker by Andrew James Ltd. recommends wiping (although I use a soft pastry brush) butter or vegetable fat over the waffle plates before use.
 I prefer to use melted butter.
-Seeing as I had to melt butter to prepare the waffle plates it made sense to add melted butter, instead of vegetable oil to the cake mix.
+Because I was melting butter to prepare the waffle plates it made sense to add melted butter, instead of vegetable oil to the cake mix.

 That is the only change I made.
 Tip the contents of the toffee cake mix into a bowl, add the specified amount of water and melted butter (I think the butter gives the waffles a more waffle-like taste), whisk as instructed and you have waffle batter in around 2 minutes!

 How easy is that??!!

 So here are the pictures to take you through making Toffee Banoffee Waffles step by step: